Lettings policy

 • the letting would breach their bail or licence conditions

-Used where a Registered Provider has already made the customer an offer of accommodation which is currently pending, to ensure the customer only has one offer of accommodation at a time.
+Used where a registered provider or Leeds City Council has already made the customer an offer of accommodation which is currently pending, to ensure the customer only has one offer of accommodation at a time.

 Used where a customer has failed to provide proofs, for example, of their eligibility or local connection, within the deadline given.